flxzt/rnote/CONTRIBUTING.md

 ## Windows

-For windows `mingw64` is used as the development and build environment.
+For windows `msys/ucrt64` is used as the development and build environment.
-For the installer `innosetup` is used.
+For the installer "Inno Setup" is used.

-It should always be ensured that the app will build in `mingw64`, however tight integration with the Windows OS is not a priority.
+It should always be ensured that the app will build in `ucrt64`, however tight integration with the Windows OS is not a priority.

 For more details on how to build the application and the installer on Windows